 The Role of the Disability Resource Center

-The Disability Resource Center (DRC) is the office designated to provide services, resources, and programs to facilitate equal learning and working opportunities for disabled faculty, staff, students, and guests of the University of Arizona.
-The DRC also determines whether individuals are eligible for reasonable accommodation, and if so, the nature of the reasonable accommodation.
+The Disability Resource Center (DRC) is the office designated by the University of Arizona to provide services, resources, and programs to facilitate equal learning and working opportunities for disabled faculty, staff, students, and guests of UA.
+The DRC also determines whether individuals are eligible for reasonable accommodation and, if so, the nature of the reasonable accommodation.